Title

 Description

-This painting is part of the Polyptych of Isabella I of Castile, which originally consisted of forty-seven small-format panels.
-It depicts the Crowning with Thorns: after the Agony in the Garden, Jesus is arrested, and a purple robe, a reed, and a crown of thorns are placed upon him with the intent to humiliate and inflict pain.
-Juan de Flandes' Flemish training is evident in the meticulous detail of the landscape and the attire.
+This painting is part of the Polyptych of Isabella the Catholic, which was composed of forty-seven small-format panels.
+It represents the Coronation of Thorns: after the prayer in the garden, Jesus is seized and a purple cloak, a reed and a crown of thorns are placed on him in order to humiliate him and cause him pain.
+The Flemish training of Juan de Flandes is evident in the detail of the landscape and clothing.

 Locations